-There are a large number of techniques you can follow in order to raise a healthy garden.
+In order to enjoy a nice and beautiful garden, there are a large number of techniques you can follow.
 Of course, you cannot expect to follow them all, but the question is which ones to follow and which ones to ignore.
 This article provides some straightforward tips that, if followed properly, help you create a thriving garden.

 Have your soil analyzed by a laboratory for a small fee so that you know which nutrients you need to add.
 Many college agricultural departments or cooperative extensions will provide this service for just a few dollars.
 Once you have the report, head to a farm supply company and buy what you need.

 Feed your plants.
 The way your plants are growing can tell you what nutrients are lacking and need replacing.
 Some plants take up a lot of nutrients early in the growing season and quickly need a new supply.
 Look for signs of deficiency such as yellowing leaves and stunted growth.
 Feed the plant with a general purpose fertilizer, unless it has specific requirements.
 Foliage plants, for instance, prefer a fertilizer that is high in nitrogen.

 Keep interested in gardening by trying something new each year.
 While tried and true favorites will always be a part of the garden, reserve a part for something new and exciting to keep interest.
 Keep in mind that some trial and error will be required because one crop that will be a flop in the fall, might be an excellent crop in the spring.

 During hot weather, water your plants more frequently and deeply.
 When your plants do not get enough water, their roots work themselves up close to the surface, which means they will dry out quicker.
 If you water deeply, the roots will stay well underground to get to the water down below.